Information for applicants

 Fees and scholarships

-Full or partial scholarships are available to most of the successful African and Malagasy applicants (for courses in Africa or Madagascar) and from ASEAN countries (for our Borneo course).
+Full or partial scholarships are available to most of the successful African and Malagasy applicants (for courses in Africa or Madagascar) and those from South East Asian countries (for our Borneo course).
 Scholarships contribute to the costs of international travel, transport to and from the field site, accommodation, subsistence and course fees.

 All other applicants